[Last updated: 1 January 2025, unless otherwise noted]

 2.3 Regulation of Foreign Investment - CFIUS

-While the fundamental powers of the President have remain unchanged for decades, recent legislation and regulation have expanded CFIUS' jurisdiction and created a two track system with pre-closing filings being mandatory for certain foreign investments, and voluntary for others.
+While the fundamental powers of the President have remained unchanged for decades, recent legislation and regulation have expanded CFIUS' jurisdiction and created a two track system with pre-closing filings being mandatory for certain foreign investments, and voluntary for others.
 The incentive for making a voluntary CFIUS filing is legal certainty: if CFIUS clears a transaction, neither the Committee nor the President can subsequently challenge it.

 Pre-closing filings are mandatory for two classes of transactions:

-- Critical technology: Transactions where a foreign person acquires certain governance or information rights in a business that develops, tests or produces a critical technology for use in a listed sector.
+- Critical technology – Transactions where a foreign person acquires certain governance or information rights in a business that develops, tests or produces a critical technology for use in a listed sector.

 Mandatory filings can be made through a short form "declaration" or a longer "notice."
-A mandatory declaration must be filed 30 days before closing, and possible outcomes include clearance, no-action (effectively clearance) and a requirement to file a notice, which entails a longer administrative process.
+A mandatory declaration must be filed 30 days before closing, and possible outcomes include clearance, no-action (effectively a clearance) and a requirement to file a notice, which entails a longer administrative process.
 Possible outcomes from a notice are clearance, clearance subject to conditions or opposition, with the formal process taking typically 45 to 90 days.
 Failure to make a required filing can result in penalties up to the value of the transaction.

 Finally, a filing fee is required for a notice (but not a declaration) filed with CFIUS.
 The filing fee amount is determined by the value of the transaction, based on the tiers set out below: